cybertraining-dsc/fa20-523-327/project/project.md

+# TBD

+- [ ] please use our template
+- [ ] please add refernces
+- [ ] please add title
+- [ ] please learn proper markdown, for example http links are wrong with out greater equal

 Adam Chai INFO-I423 Professor Fox October 9, 2020 Final Project Planning

 Team Currently I do not have a team for the final project.
 I tried using the, “Search for Teammates!” forum within Piazza,